Ken Bald: Career

 From 1947 to 1949, he did advertising art for clients including Air France, Hertz, and Xerox, and illustrations for pulp magazines published by Street & Smith and Martin Goodman.

 In 1957, Bald transitioned to comic strips, beginning with Judd Saxon – about "an up-and-coming young executive", or "an executive turned detective" written by Jerry Brondfield, for King Features Syndicate.
 Judd Saxon ended in 1963.

-By this time, beginning October 15, 1962, by which time Bald had started drawing his next strip, Dr. Kildare.
+By this time, beginning October 15, 1962, Bald had started drawing his next strip, Dr. Kildare.
 Bald and writer Elliot Caplin produced the daily strip Dr. Kildare, based on the television show of that name.
 A Sunday color strip was added beginning on April 19, 1964.
 Comics historian Maurice Horn said, "Bald, who modeled the two principals on the actors who played them on television (Richard Chamberlain and Raymond Massey), drew the strip with breezy, self-assured elegance."
 Bald continued to draw the Dr. Kildare strip for 22 years until 1984, long after the 1960s television series had ended.

 In 1971, Bald (credited as K. Bruce) created the comic strip Dark Shadows based on the Dark Shadows TV series, a soap opera featuring Jonathan Frid as vampire Barnabas Collins.
 That strip ended the following year.
 In addition to drawing comics, Bald also worked as a commercial artist.

 With the end of the Dr. Kildare strip in 1984, Bald retired — although Guinness World Records in 2017 declared him the world's oldest comic-book artist and the oldest artist to illustrate a comic-book cover, both at age 96, when he came out of retirement to illustrate a variant cover for Marvel's Contest of Champions #2 (Jan.
 2016).

 Personal life

 In 1941, after graduating from Pratt Institute, Bald moved to Englewood, New Jersey.
 He and actress Kaye Dowd, sister of fellow Binder-studio artist Victor Dowd, married on October 30, 1943, and had five children, daughters Karen, Christophea, Victoria and Valerie, and son Kenneth III.
 By his mid-90s, Bald was residing at Mt.
 Arlington Senior Living, in Mount Arlington, New Jersey.
 Ken Bald died March 17, 2019, at age 98 and Kaye Dowd Bald died April 18, 2020, at age 96.

 His papers, including more than 2,900 pieces of original artwork for the Judd Saxon and Dr. Kildare comic strips, reside at Syracuse University Libraries Special Collections Research Center.
+Contrary to his name, he had hair.